jonelo/jonelo/README.md

 ## About me

 Welcome.
 I am Johann N. Löfflmann from Munich, Germany.
 I grew up with the C64.
-I coded in Assembler, COBOL, C, C++, Fortran, Pascal, and a lot of other programming languages which I don't remember.
 I am a former Sun Microsystems and Oracle principal engineer, and Java was my daily business for many years.
-Today I still enjoy writing code.
+Now I am an Solution Engineer at an IoT company.
+In my spare time I still enjoy writing code, FOSS preferred.
 Robust, modern, shiny code.
 At least sometimes ;-)

 I am pleased to share the source code for my FOSS projects with you here on GitHub.
 I am open minded and I use GNU/Linux, Microsoft Windows, and macOS.